This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Drain the carrots and transfer them to a medium bowl.
-Puree the carrots using an immersion blender, food processor, or stand blender until smooth.
+• Drain the carrots and transfer to a medium bowl.
+Puree with an immersion blender, food processor, or blender until smooth.

-• While the carrots are still warm, add the sugar, baking powder, and vanilla.
-Blend until well combined.
-Then, add the flour and blend again.
-Finally, add the egg and softened butter, blending until smooth.
+• While warm, mix in the sugar, baking powder, and vanilla.
+Blend in the flour, then add the egg and softened butter.
+Blend until smooth.

-• Pour the mixture into a generously buttered 5×5-inch baking dish and bake for 50-55 minutes.
+• Pour into a buttered 5×5-inch baking dish (or similar size) and bake for 50–55 minutes.

-• Remove from the oven and, if desired, sprinkle with powdered sugar before serving.
+• Remove from the oven and dust with powdered sugar, if desired.

 Notes

-• Using Fresh or Frozen Carrots: Fresh or thawed frozen carrots will both work well in this recipe.
-Just make sure they’re cooked until very soft for the best texture.
+• Use Soft Carrots: Whether using fresh or thawed frozen carrots, make sure they’re cooked until very soft for the smoothest texture.

 Nutrition